gonzalezcortes/SymbolicRegressionGenetico/README.md

-Genetic Algorithm
+Symbolic Regression Genetico

-This is a custom package to implement the genetic algorithm in Python and C++.
+This is a custom package to implement the Symbolic Regression with genetic algorithm and other algorithms in Python and C++.
 The data is load it in Python while the Genetic algorithm is process in C++ to take advantage of its speed.

 The results can be process in Python taking advantage of the versatility of Python and its plotting libraries.